OpenEvalProject/evals/manuscripts/elife-80878/v2/manuscript.md

 Functional MR images were preprocessed as follows: slice time correction, discarding the first four volumes, de-spiking, bias-field correction, motion-correction, intensity scaling, detrending, bandpass filtering (0.009–0.08 Hz), and nuisance regression with motion parameters.
 We excluded volumes having excessive head motion (frame-wise motion >1 mm or rotational motion >1.5°).
 The number of volumes excluded by the above procedure was 32.4 ± 17.3 (equivalent to 64.7 ± 34.6 s) for the fetal fMRI.
 Detailed preprocessing steps for the fetal and neonatal MRI data can be found in De Asis-Cruz et al., 2021a and Brown et al., 2020, respectively.
 The preprocessing steps applied to the DBI dataset are summarized in Supplementary file 1a.
 Neonatal MRI scans with <4 min were excluded in the analysis.
 The analyzed data length of fetus and neonate group was 4–7 (mean ± SD = 5.4 ± 0.9) and 4–8.9 (5.5 ± 0.8) min, respectively.
 Finally, preprocessed rsfMRI scans at the volumetric brain space were projected to the standard cortical space using HCP workbench command -volume-to-surface-mapping.
 The timeseries for each voxel was then normalized (zero mean and unitary variance).
 To the end, 21 neonatal scans (14 with short scan data <4 min and 7 with partial or full failure at volumetric registration) among 160 scans were excluded in the subsequent analysis.

-## dHCP dataset: Preterm and full-term neonates
+### dHCP dataset: Preterm and full-term neonates

 dHCP is an open science project approved by the UK National Research Ethics Authority (Makropoulos et al., 2018).
 FMRI data analyzed in the project can be downloaded at https://data.developingconnectome.org/.
 Among 464 subjects (261 F/203 M), we analyzed a total of 457 rsfMRI scans from 107 preterm and 302 full-term neonates.
 Their PMAs at scan range from 24.29 wk to 44.87 wk, and the mean and standard deviation of ages were 38.54 and 3.47 wk, respectively.
 It was reported that no babies in the preterm and full-term group had major brain injury.
 Demographical details regarding the dataset can be found elsewhere at Russakovsky et al., 2015.
 MR scans were acquired using a 3T Philips Achieva system (Philips Medical Systems).
 High-resolution T1- and T2-weighted anatomical imaging was acquired with followed parameter settings: T1-weighted image; spatial resolution = 0.8 mm isotropic, FOV = 145 × 122 × 100 mm, and TR = 4795 ms, T2-weighted image; spatial resolution = 0.8 mm isotropic, FOV = 145 × 145 × 108 mm, TR = 12,000 ms, and TE = 156 ms. Followed by anatomical scans, fMRI scans were acquired with acquisition specifications: multislice gradient-echo echo planar imaging (EPI) sequence, multiband factor = 9.
 TR = 392 ms, TE = 38 ms, flip angle = 34, spatial resolution = 2.15 mm isotropic, and total volume = 2300 (~15 min).
 The downloaded dHCP fMRI data was already preprocessed Fitzgibbon et al., 2020 and registered into the volumetric brain template Schuh et al., 2018.
 The registration quality was assured by dHCP team (Fitzgibbon et al., 2020).
 As the primary reason for including the dHCP data was to prove that our findings were robust against specific preprocessing choices/data characteristics, we purposefully used the dHCP dataset without adding or modifying the preprocessing steps used by dHCP.
 We reviewed the quality summary provided by dHCP (file name: sub-SUBID_ses-SESSID_funcqc.html) and ensured that preprocessing/registration to the brain template was reasonable for each scan that we analyzed.
 To match the input format to the required input format of the VAE model, we wrapped volumetric fMRI data to the cortical space using HCP workbench command -volume-to-surface-mapping.
 Then, we applied additional preprocessing step consisting of voxel-wise detrending (regressing out a third-order polynomial function), bandpass filtering (from 0.01 to 0.1 Hz), and voxel-wise normalization (zero mean and unitary variance).
 To avoid possible distortion from the filtering step, we rejected first and last 150 volumes from the analysis.
 Lastly, to prevent the possible confounding effects from motion artifact, we selected 1400 volumes (~10 min) having the least frame-wise displacement degree, per subject.
 Note that the concatenation of discontinuous rs-fcMRI data does not significantly distort FC Fair et al., 2007.

-## Pretrained variational autoencoder using adult rsfMRI
+### Pretrained variational autoencoder using adult rsfMRI

 In our previous work Kim et al., 2021a, we designed a variation of β-VAE Higgins, 2017; Kingma and Welling, 2013 to learn representations of rsfMRI patterns of adults.
 Briefly, our proposed VAE model consisted of an encoder and a decoder.
 After reformatting the fMRI pattern at the cortical space to the carefully designed 2-D regular grid space (Figure 1A), an encoder compressed an fMRI map (no. of vertices = 38,864) to a probabilistic distribution of 256 latent variables, whereas a decoder reconstructed the fMRI patterns given the sampled latent variables (Figure 1B and C).
 The encoder and decoder consisted of five nonlinear convolutional layers and five de-convolutional layers, respectively.
 The overarching goal of the VAE model was to reconstruct input at best under the constraint forcing the distribution of every latent variable to be close to be i.i.d.
-Specifically, given the training dataset X, we optimized the encoding parameter ϕ and the decoder parameter θ to minimize the loss function defined asLϕ,θx=x-x`22+β∙DKLNμz,σz∥N0,I
+Specifically, given the training dataset $X$, we optimized the encoding parameter $ϕ$ and the decoder parameter $\theta$ to minimize the loss function defined as

+$$
+Lϕ,\thetax=x-x^{`}_{2}^{2}+\beta∙D_{KL}N\mu_{z},\sigma_{z}∥N0,I
+$$

-where x and x` are the input image and the reconstructed version of input image, β is a hyperparameter balancing two terms in the loss function, DKL is the Kullback–Leibler (K-L) divergence between the posterior distribution Nμz,σz and prior distribution N0,I , and μz and σz are mean and standard deviation of estimated latent variables z from x.
-Upon validation dataset consisting of 50 young adults rsfMRI data from Human Connectome Project (Van Essen et al., 2013), we optimized the hyperparameters of VAE model: total number of layers = 12, learning rate = 10–4, batch size = 128, and  β = 9.
+where $x$ and $x^{`}$ are the input image and the reconstructed version of input image, $\beta$ is a hyperparameter balancing two terms in the loss function, $D_{KL}$ is the Kullback–Leibler (K-L) divergence between the posterior distribution $N\mu_{z},\sigma_{z}$ and prior distribution $N0,I$ , and $\mu_{z}$ and $\sigma_{z}$ are mean and standard deviation of estimated latent variables $z$ from $x$.
+Upon validation dataset consisting of 50 young adults rsfMRI data from Human Connectome Project (Van Essen et al., 2013), we optimized the hyperparameters of VAE model: total number of layers = 12, learning rate = 10–4, batch size = 128, and  $\beta$ = 9.
 After being trained with another large HCP rsfMRI data consisting of 100 young adults, the trained VAE model has learned to represent patterns of cortical activity and network patterns using latent variables.
 We refer to our original paper Kim et al., 2021a for the detailed description of geometric reformatting and the model architecture of the VAE.
-As our goal of this study was to utilize brain representations learnt from adults for better understanding of fetal–neonatal neuroimaging data, we froze the model parameters of the VAE model, ϕ and θ, and froze the VAE model hyperparameters.
+As our goal of this study was to utilize brain representations learnt from adults for better understanding of fetal–neonatal neuroimaging data, we froze the model parameters of the VAE model, $ϕ$ and $\theta$, and froze the VAE model hyperparameters.
 Therefore, the VAE model used in this study was identical to the VAE model reported in our original paper (Kim et al., 2021a).
 In this study, the dHCP and DBI datasets were only used for testing the pretrained VAE model.
 Latent variables estimated from cortical patterns of the dHCP and DBI datasets were used as features of age prediction experiment or networking mapping (Figure 1D).

-## Reconstructing fetal–neonatal rsfMRI patterns using the pretrained VAE
+### Reconstructing fetal–neonatal rsfMRI patterns using the pretrained VAE

 We evaluated how well the VAE model that was pretrained to represent adult rsfMRI delineated the fetal–neonatal brain activity that was unseen during the training.
 We compressed the spontaneous cortical patterns of the dHCP and DBI datasets using the pretrained VAE encoder and restored them to the cortical space by feeding sampled latent variable to the VAE decoder.
 The reconstruction degree of each time point was defined as the Pearson correlation coefficient between the original- and reconstructed cortical patterns.
 Averaging reconstruction performance over timeseries or subjects was done after converting r-value into Fisher’s z-score.
 To evaluate the smoothing effect of VAE and linear models, we manually smoothed the original rsfMRI data using HCP workbench code -cifti-smoothing.
 The smoothing size was defined as full-half-maximum-width (FWHM) and varied from 1 to 10 mm at 1 mm intervals.

-## Predicting gestational age and postmenstrual age of fetus, preterm neonates, and full-term neonates
+### Predicting gestational age and postmenstrual age of fetus, preterm neonates, and full-term neonates

 To evaluate the age prediction power of latent variables defined by the VAE, we built an age prediction model and validated its prediction accuracy using tenfold cross-validation scheme.
 For dHCP dataset, we utilized FC profile at the latent space as individual-wise features (Figure 5A).
 Specifically, cortical pattern of each time point was encoded as timeseries of latent variables using the VAE encoder.
 Next, we measured FC profile (no. of features = 256 × 256/2) of each subject by measuring covariance between every pair of timeseries of latent variables.
 After keeping 10% of dataset as a testing group, we further divided the remainder 90% of dataset into training (=76.5%) and validation set (=13.5%).
 Within the training dataset, we applied the feature selection procedure by correlating the age and each feature.
 We thresholded features having FDR-corrected p<0.05.
 Based on the selected feature set, we built a linear regression support vector model (RSVM) using MATLAB function fitrsvm.m.
 In comparison to other age prediction studies (Gong et al., 2021), our regression model also tended to output biased error toward extremity of age distribution, called as a prediction bias.
 To eliminate such prediction bias, we further added an adjusting step of predicted age using the validation dataset.
 Specifically, we predicted the age of validation dataset using the trained RSVM model and built a linear regression model between predicted- and actual age of validation set.
 After calculating the optimal regression fit, we compensated the prediction age by the trained RSVM model.
 Finally, the prediction performance of designed model was tested using the unseen testing dataset, repeating the whole procedure for 10 folds independently.
 The whole tenfold cross-validated age prediction task was independently repeated for 100 times, each with randomly grouping scans into test/train/validation sets.
 The final reconstruction performance was reported by averaging over 100 trials.
 The sample size of final test/train/validate set was 314/55/40.